Simon-12/vanguard-out/README.md

 The tool is not perfect, but it does the job.
 Feedback and suggestions are welcome.

 - Disable vanguard and stop from the tray.
-- Re-enable it when you want to play (restart system required).
+- Re-enable it when you want to play.
 - Add shortcut to startup folder, so vanguard is locked out on every system start.
-- Restart system command included.
 - Use a small command line interface.
 - Or use a simple user interface.